 RB – Harold Cooper, Markey Clarke

 It goes without saying that Fleming and Co. needed to address most areas of the football team, but running back was another big one.
 Following the injury to Justin Semmes last season, the Rams really struggled out of the backfield.
-Then-freshman Eerin Young looked to be the only bright spot as both Robbie Delgado and Jordan Sebastian struggled.
+Then-freshman Eerin Young looked to be the only bright spot as both Robby Delgado and Jordan Sebastian struggled.
 URI now has some depth at the position thanks to two big additions.
 Judging by their track records, either of these guys could be a force immediately.

 WR – Ezra Holmes